Skip to Content

 • Habeas Corpus litigation.

-• Supervisor of both Felony and Misdemeanor attorneys, with specific focus upon training in all aspects of criminal case investigation, preparation and presentation.
+• Supervisor of both Felony and Misdemeanor attorneys, with a specific focus upon training in all aspects of criminal case investigation, preparation, and presentation.

 • Instructor for a variety of educational institutions and public agencies.